 After his year long court ordeal ending in him finally admitting guilt and all was said and done a part of me was convinced that I can now move on with my life.

 I felt like I had done everything that I needed to do.
 I didn't stand on the sideline.
 I made the call.
 I stood alone.
-I cried in the nighttime and smiled in the daylight.
+I cried at night and smiled in the day.
 I did my part.
-I fought hard and my battle was done.
+I fought hard and I believed my battle was done.

-I felt a great sense of relief knowing that he finally had a place that was no longer around children and where he could finally get HELP away from the family that enabled his actions.
+I felt a great sense of relief knowing that he finally had a place that was no longer around children and where he could finally get the HELP he needed away from the family that enabled his actions.

 But most importantly, for someone like me that had to deal with the shame of incest and the family looking the other way, that he would finally have a label that would hold him and those that chose to be around him ACCOUNTABLE for his actions.

-Because prior to his imprisonment NOT ONE family member or friend stood by me when I called the police to report his abuse towards children.
-NOT ONE!!!
+Because prior to his imprisonment NOT ONE family member stood by me when I called the police to report his abuse towards children.
+NOT ONE!
 NO ONE!